creativenull/dotfiles/.config/nvim-nightly/README.md

 # My nvim-nightly config

+[Taken from my post on having two separate versions of neovim][post]

 This is my experimental nvim config, I use this to test out different lua plugins/building or a bootstrap framework for a generic config.